daniel-molina/visualequation/doc/UI.md

 After that, the user can choose an equation from the history with different graphical search facilities and fetch it.

+##### new_equation (C-n)
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

+It ask the user if it is desired to save current equation.
+In the positive case, the usual dialog to save equation is presented.
+After that, a new empty equation is presented for edition.

 ##### accept_line (C-j, C-m)
 This a non-windowed version of save-as.
 Specify a name and save current equation as a new equation with that name.